zahiruliman/llm-prompt-training/training-materials/05_technique_iterative.md

 #### **❌ Ineffective Refinement (Vague)**

 ```
-Boleh perbaiki lagi SKB ini?
+Boleh perbaiki lagi BRS ini?
-(Can you improve this SKB?)
+(Can you improve this BRS?)
 ```

 **Result:** The AI might make superficial changes without understanding the specific business goals.
 The feedback is not actionable.